Sweeney Todd: The Demon Barber of Fleet Street (2007 film): Filming

 Burton insisted that the film be bloody, as he felt stage versions of the play which cut back on the bloodshed robbed it of its power.
 For him, "Everything is so internal with Sweeney that [the blood] is like his emotional release.
 It's more about catharsis than it is a literal thing."
 Producer Richard D. Zanuck said that "[Burton] had a very clear plan that he wanted to lift that up into a surreal, almost Kill Bill kind of stylization.
 We had done tests and experiments with the neck slashing, with the blood popping out.
 I remember saying to Tim, 'My God, do we dare do this?'"
-On set, the fake blood was colored orange to render correctly on the desaturated color film used, and crew members wore bin liners to avoid getting stained while filming.
+On set, the fake blood was coloured orange to render correctly on the desaturated colour film used, and crew members wore bin liners to avoid getting stained while filming.
 This macabre tone made some studios nervous, and it was not until Warner Bros.
 Pictures, DreamWorks and Paramount had signed up for the project that the film's $50 million budget was covered.
 Burton said "the studio was cool about it and they accepted it because they knew what the show was.
 Any movie is a risk, but it is nice to be able to do something like that that doesn't fit into the musical or slasher movie categories."

 After the filming, Burton said of the cast, "All I can say is this is one of the best casts I've ever worked with.
 These people are not professional singers, so to do a musical like this which I think is one of the most difficult musicals, they all went for it.
 Every day on the set was a very, very special thing for me.
 Hearing all these guys sing, I don't know if I can ever have an experience like that again."
 Burton said of the singing, "You can't just lip synch, you'd see the throat and the breath, every take they all had to belt it out.
 It was very enjoyable for me to see, with music on the set everybody just moved differently.
 I'd seen Johnny (Depp) act in a way I'd never seen before, walking across the room or sitting in the chair, picking up a razor or making a pie, whatever.
 They all did it in a way that you could sense."